4K1D3V/Pl-Hide-Pro/Bungeecord-Config.md

 #Enable or disable automatic ingame update notification on join
 update-notify: true

-#If you want to use the feature "plugin:<pluginName> make sure you installed Pl-Hide-Pro on the MC-Servers and enabled bungee-mode
+#If you want to use the feature "plugin:<pluginName> make sure you installed Pl-Hide-Pro on the MC-Servers
-#Read here for more details https://github.com/Nononitas/Plugin-Hide-Pro/wiki/Setup-the-autlisting-command-function-per-plugin-for-Spigot-plugin-commands-in-Bungeecord
-bungee-mode: false
-#Only change this ip if you know what you are doing.
-If you are using a vserver (not a gameserver) you might be able to use 127.0.0.1 instead
-ip: 0.0.0.0
-#If the ip is other than 127.0.0.1, make sure the port is open
-#Do NOT change the port unless you are 100% sure what you are doing.
-In most cases it is recommended to leave the default value
-port: 1550

 groups: